ADAMOUMOU/CitroFlex/README.md

 # CitroFlex
-A game ngine that I am workng on for the C2D graphical library of the Nintendo 3ds
+A game engine that I am workng on for the C2D graphical library of the Nintendo 3ds